toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

-Even this isn't like other type systems, though, because in Go _any_
+Even this isn’t like other type systems, though, because in Go _any_
 type that satisfies `Equaler` could be passed as the
 argument to `T2.Equal`, and at run time we must
 check that the argument is of type `T2`.